msu-alglab/WildHap/README.md

 ### Output

-WildHap produces two output files: an info file with a summary of the blocks found in the input, and a dist file with TODO.
+WildHap produces two output files: an info file with a summary of the blocks found in the input, and a dist file that lists the unique block shapes (height x width) of the blocks.

 ### Example